jamf/regatta/docs/operations_guide/backups.md

       --json=true
 ```

-The command then creates binary file for each table and a human-readable JSON manifest.
+The command then creates binary file for each table and a human-readable JSON manifest
+from Regatta leader cluster running on `127.0.0.1:8445`.

 ### Periodically backing up to S3 Bucket